 Women’s & Reproductive Health

-- Analytic skills in the core MPH courses, as they are applied to women's and reproductive health as well as other skills including demographic, evaluation, and epidemiologic methods, and intervention/program evaluation techniques
+- Analytic skills in the core MPH courses, as they are applied to women’s and reproductive health as well as other methodological skills including demographic, sociological, and epidemiologic methods, and intervention/program evaluation techniques

 - Development and implementation of public health programs and clinical interventions to improve the reproductive health and well being of women, including programs related to family planning services, safe motherhood, or health during the reproductive years